 They found three areas on either side of which the gas appears to be cascading into gaps in the disk, a good indication that planets could be forming in these locations.
 They were spotted at 87, 140, and 237 astronomical units, or AUs, from the star, with an AU being the distance between the Earth and our Sun.

 They tested these findings by creating a computational model of the stellar system and inserting three planets—one half Jupiter’s mass, one equivalent to Jupiter, and one twice Jupiter’s mass—at the same distances from HD 163296 as the gas disturbances found by ALMA.
 Their simulation indicated that the observed cascades of disk gas could be well explained by the existence of the three planets.

-Last year, Teague, Bae, and Bergin were part of a team that used one-dimensional measurements of the velocity of gas in the same disk to demonstrate a new technique for finding young planets.
-This latest paper takes that tool to the next level, enabling even deeper understanding of the planet-formation process.
+Last year, Teague, Bae, and Bergin were part of a team that used one-dimensional measurements of the velocity of the gas in the same disk to demonstrate a new technique for finding young planets.
+This latest paper takes that tool to the next level, enabling an even deeper understanding of the planet-formation process.